What an Energised First Week Back!

 Mabli Gruffudd-Pritchard - 3rd

-Harri Evans, Tudor Constantin, Isabelle Woodward and Gareth Dutton were unfortunate not to place (3 x 4th places included), but all fought very hard and with fantastic spirit!
+Harri Evans, Tudor Constantin, Isabelle Woodward were unfortunate not to place (3 x 4th places included), but all fought very hard and with fantastic spirit!

 We're so proud of the way you conduct yourselves, your effort, your attitude, and how polite you all are.
 You're a true image of Kyokushin.